raspberrypilearning/make-crumble-robot-head/en/step_6.md

 --- /print-only ---

 It makes sense that with the servo at 0° that the mouth would be half-open but you can see from this example that it doesn't always work out that way.
-My robot mouth is almost totally closed!
+My robot mouth is almost completely closed!

 From this we can see that fully closed will only mean a small change in angle but we don't know which direction yet.

 --- task ---

 Change the angle in the `servo A 0 degrees`{:class="crumbleinputoutput"} block.
 I don't want the mouth to go completely into the robot face so for my robot head, adding 10 seems like a good idea.

 ![Servo A to 10°](images/servoAngles_servoTo10Degrees.png)